-21 Plan Administrator Certification
+20 Plan Administrator Certification

 All of the information reported in this filing must be certified by the Plan Administrator.
 Be sure to provide the Plan Administrator's name, the telephone number, email address, and the certification date.
-Follow the certification instructions for the electronic filing method used to submit the filing (e.g., uploading an XML file created using private sector software, using the My PAA screens).

-Although filings must be submitted electronically, procedures have been established under which the Plan Administrator may manually sign a computer-generated copy of the "form".
+Although filings must be submitted electronically, procedures have been established under which the Plan Administrator may manually sign a computer-generated copy of the "form" instead of signing it electronically within My PAA.
 If the Plan Administrator chooses this method of certifying the filing:

-- For My PAA screen-prepared and imported filings, a person assigned the role of "plan administrator's representative" must electronically certify within My PAA that the plan administrator has manually certified the filing. - For software-prepared filings that are uploaded into My PAA, the name and contact information of the plan administrator who manually certified the filing is reported in the certification section of the filing (within the XML filing data).
+- For My PAA screen-prepared filings, a person assigned the role of "plan administrator's representative" must electronically certify within My PAA that the plan administrator has manually certified the filing. - For software-prepared filings that are uploaded into My PAA, the name, email and phone number of the plan administrator who manually certified (or will be manually certifying) the filing is reported in the certification section of the filing (within the XML filing data).

+Although the filing may not be submitted until the plan administrator has manually signed certified the filing, for uploaded filings, the plan certification date (i.e., the date the plan administrator manually certified the filing) may be omitted if that date is not known at the time the XML file is created.
 Manually certified copies of filing information are subject to audit and must be retained with plan records for six years from the due date of the filing.
 After a paper copy of premium information is certified, it may be converted to electronic form for preservation in the plan records subject to the requirements of subpart E of the PBGC's regulation on Filing, Issuance, Computation of Time, and Record Retention (29 CFR Part 4000).